 Freedom from perfectionism and imposter syndrome means increased confidence and belief in yourself.
 It means knowing that you can mess up and still be competent.
 It means achieving your goals not from a place of fear of being found out but from a place of empowered self-acceptance.

 You can feel more grounded, have less anxiety, stop procrastinating, and not be so influenced by other people’s mood or reactions.
-Being less self-critical and less critical of others will help you build strong and supportive relationships you deserve.
-You can become more efficient when you get a handle on procrastination so to do lists and deadlines don’t keep you up at night anymore.
-You can get to a place where making a mistake doesn’t send you into a tailspin and you can gracefully take feedback from your colleagues and loved ones building stronger bonds with others.
+Being less self-critical and less critical of others will help you build the strong and supportive relationships you deserve.
+You can become more efficient when you get a handle on procrastination, so “to do” lists and deadlines don’t keep you up at night anymore.
+You can get to a place where making a mistake doesn’t send you into a tailspin and you can gracefully take feedback from your colleagues and loved ones, building stronger bonds with others.

 You don’t need to change who you are to overcome perfectionism and imposter syndrome.
 The answer lies in embracing and reconnecting with the strengths and resources you’ve always had within you.

-We’ll begin by building trust and exploring where your perfectionism and imposter syndrome come from.
-We will identify and process past experiences where you learned and internalized perfectionistic “not good enough” messages in order to reclaim your confidence.
-Therapy with me will provide you with effective tools to manage painful emotions and anxiety that come with perfectionism, handle stress, and communicate in relationships.
+We will begin by building trust and exploring where your perfectionism and imposter syndrome come from.
+We will identify and process past experiences where you learned and internalized perfectionistic “not good enough” messages which will allow you to reclaim your confidence.
+Therapy with me will provide you with effective tools to manage the painful emotions and anxiety that come with perfectionism.
+You can learn to handle stress and communicate in relationships.

 Q: What causes perfectionism and imposter syndrome?

-You can develop Imposter syndrome even when you’re really successful and good at what you do.
-Sometimes it happens because of stereotypes, like if people think girls aren’t good at math, you might start to believe that about yourself too.
+You can develop imposter syndrome even when you are really successful and good at what you do.
+Sometimes it happens because of stereotypes, like if people think girls aren’t good at math, you might start to believe that about yourself, too.
 It can also happen if you don’t get enough praise for your accomplishments, get criticized a lot, or if you’re always putting yourself down.
 The good news is that you can learn to overcome these things with the help of therapy.

 Q: What are the signs of perfectionism?